French Army moves SAP human resources into the mobile future

 Implementation Timeline: Project start September 2016.
 Rolled out June 2017

-Want to know more?
+Want to know more about mobile SAP human resources?
 Request a demo.